victorjonsson/PHP-Markdown-Documentation-Generator/README.md

 ```
 $ composer require --dev victorjonsson/markdowndocs
 ```
 This will add victorjonsson/markdowndocs to the `require-dev` section of your project's composer.json file.
-The phpdocs-md executable will automatically be copied to your project's `vendor/bin` directory.
+The phpdoc-md executable will automatically be copied to your project's `vendor/bin` directory.

 ##### Generating docs